About & Talks

 October 2021 – Religion and Art Forum, Goldsmiths Fine Art Department.

-September 2021 – Beastly Landscapes conference, Newcastle University, School of Architecture, Planning and Landscape.
+September 2021 – Beastly Landscapes Conference, Newcastle University, School of Architecture, Planning and Landscape.

 March 2021 – Centre for Poetry and Poetics, Sheffield University.